-- Patients with at least moderate ischemia by stress imaging test (see Table 1) will be assessed as potential study candidates - General medical and cardiac history will be reviewed for eligibility according to the inclusion/exclusion criteria in section 5.3 - Willingness of both the prospective participant and their physician for participation throughout the study will be confirmed - All screened prospective participants will be recorded in the paper screening log - Prospective participants meeting clinical and site-based ischemia inclusion and exclusion criteria and interested in participating in the study will be consented for the study - Consented participants with an eGFR ≥30ml/min will receive a study ID number via IVRS/IXRS.
-These participants are considered "enrolled" (not randomized). - Creatinine testing if it has not been done within the last 90 days - Pregnancy test if premenopausal - For enrolled participants stress testing images will be transferred electronically to the appropriate core laboratory. (see section 6.4)
+- Patients with at least moderate ischemia (see protocol appendix A) will be assessed as potential study candidates - General medical and cardiac history will be reviewed for eligibility according to the inclusion/exclusion criteria in section 4.3 - Willingness of both the prospective participant and their physician for participation throughout the study will be confirmed - All screened prospective participants will be recorded in the paper screening log - Prospective participants meeting clinical and site-based ischemia inclusion and exclusion criteria and interested in participating in the study will be consented for the study - Consented participants will receive a study ID number via IVRS/IXRS.
+These participants are considered "enrolled" (not randomized). - Creatinine testing if it has not been done within the last 90 days - Pregnancy test if premenopausal - For enrolled participants ischemia tests will be transferred electronically to the appropriate core laboratory. (see section 5.4)